Nvcq/Nvcq/README.md

 ### 👋 Welcome on my GitHub

-🧑🏻 My name is Nico Mopin and I am 20 years old.
+🧑🏻 My name is Nicolas Mopin and I am 20 years old.

 🎓 Currently in 3rd year of a bachelor in Web development at IIM PARIS.